gszhangwei/structured-prompts-driven-development/README.md

 1. Choose the appropriate language version (en/ or zh/) based on your needs
 2. Copy the relevant template for your development task
 3. Follow the structured format provided in the template
-4. Fill in all required sections as specified in the template
+4. Let AI refine all required sections according to your business requirements

 ### Coming Soon